AVSystem/developer-zone/docs/LwM2M_Client/STMicroelectronics/B-L475E-IOT01A.md

 ## Prepare binaries
 ### Use an already built binary

-To get the latest binary file and flash the board:
+To get the latest binary file and flash it to the board:

 0. Go to [Anjay-zephyr-client](https://github.com/AVSystem/Anjay-zephyr-client/releases).
 0. Download the `demo_B-L475E-IOT01A1_merged.bin` file.
 0. To flash the board, open your **File manager** and drag the downloaded `.bin` file to your **DIS_L4IOT** external device.
 0. You will see a blinking diode on your board.
 The diode will stop blinking as soon as the flashing is finished.

-The board is now flashed: you can jump to the [Connecting to the LwM2M Server](#connecting-to-the-lwm2m-server) section.
+The board is now flashed: you can jump to the [Connect to the LwM2M Server](#connect-to-the-lwm2m-server) section.

 ### Start development using samples
 !!!
 Note
     This step is optional.
-If you've gone through the [Use an already built binary](#use-an-already-built-binary) step, you can jump to [Connecting to the LwM2M Server](#connecting-to-the-lwm2m-server).
+If you've gone through the [Use an already built binary](#use-an-already-built-binary) step, you can jump to [Connect to the LwM2M Server](#connect-to-the-lwm2m-server).

 #### Part 1: Get Zephyr and Python dependencies